Santiago Peña

 Santiago Peña Palacios (/es/; born 16 November 1978) is a Paraguayan politician and economist who has served as the 52nd president of Paraguay since 2023.
 Peña served on leadership boards for the Central Bank of Paraguay and Banco Amambay.
 He taught economics at the Catholic University of Asunción, and has published research papers on monetary policy and finance.

 Peña is a former member of the Board of Directors of the Central Bank of Paraguay, and former minister of Finance of Paraguay.
-He previously stood as a candidate in the Colorado Party's presidential primary in 2018, where he lost to Mario Abdo Benítez, who went on to be elected president in the 2018 general election.
+Peña was a member of the Authentic Radical Liberal Party beginning in 1996, until 2016 when he joined the conservative Colorado Party.
+He stood as a candidate in the Colorado Party's presidential primary in 2018, where he lost to Mario Abdo Benítez, who went on to be elected president in the 2018 general election.
 He later won the party's nomination for president in the 2023 general election, in which he ultimately won.
-Peña was a member of the Authentic Radical Liberal Party between 1996 and 2016, when he joined the Colorado Party.

 Early life

 Peña was born on 16 November 1978 in Asunción, Paraguay to José María Peña Nieto (a Paraguayan) and Ana María Palacios (an Argentine from Buenos Aires).
 He has two brothers: Manuel and Francisco Peña.
-Through his father's side he is a direct descendant of former dictator Dr. José Gaspar Rodríguez de Francia, considered to be Paraguay's founding father.
+Through his father's side he is a direct descendant of former dictator José Gaspar Rodríguez de Francia, considered to be Paraguay's founding father.

-Education and academia
+Education

-Peña holds graduate degrees from Universidad Católica "Nuestra Señora de la Asunción" (2001) and the School of International and Public Affairs, Columbia University (2003).
+Peña holds graduate degrees from the Universidad Católica Nuestra Señora de la Asunción (2001) and the School of International and Public Affairs, Columbia University (2003).

 Academia

 In 2004, Peña taught as an adjunct professor at the Catholic University of Asunción, teaching financial theory.
 In 2005, he became a professor of economic policy at the same establishment.

 In addition, Peña has contributed to scholarship on monetary policy and finance.
-In 2017, he was invited by the Professor and current Ecuadorian ambassador to Chile Roberto Izurieta to participate as a visiting professor at the Graduate School of Political Management of the George Washington University, where Peña shared his experience on public administration in Paraguay.
+In 2017, he was invited by the Professor and current Ecuadorian ambassador to Chile Roberto Izurieta to participate as a visiting professor at the Graduate School of Political Management of the George Washington University in Washington D.C., where Peña shared his experience on public administration in Paraguay.
 He also was the thesis advisor of Geovanny Vicente, CNN columnist and professor at Columbia University.